desk-framework/desk/docs/content/en/docs/topics/app-architecture/bindings.md

 **String value conversion, with optional format** — You can also convert a value to a string, changing undefined or null to an empty string, using the {@link Binding.asString()} method.
 This method can be used as a 'filter' on top of an existing binding, e.g. the result of {@link Binding.and()}.

 This method takes an optional second parameter, which is used as a formatter.
-The format string (placeholder) can be one of the common C-style `sprintf` placeholders or a custom one — refer to {@LazyString.format} for details.
+The format string (placeholder) can be one of the common C-style `sprintf` placeholders or a custom one — refer to {@link LazyString.format} for details.
 Note that the `%` sign should _not_ be included in the format string.

 - {@link Binding.asString}